This interactive positioning map requires JavaScript for full visualization.

 Corporate Ownership Map

-- Mercantile Group: Chestertons
+- Ascot Group: Purplex

 - BC Partners: Foxtons

-- The Connells Group: Hamptons
+- Connells Group: Hamptons

 - Silver Lake: Zoopla